zeyneptandogan/preprocessedpeoples/index.md

         <li>Female Crew Percentage: 0.028989</li>
         <li>Nonbinary Crew Percentage: -0.020391</li>
     </ul>
-So, there is no strong correlation between the cast-crew gender distributions over the imdb ratings.
+However, there is no strong correlation between the cast-crew gender distributions over the imdb ratings.
+Let's look further!
 </div>
 <h4>Group Comparisons</h4>
-<div style="text-align: justify">To get more interpretable insights based on gender representation, we prefer to analyze the groups as male-dominated, female-dominated, balanced movies and compare their average ratings.<br>
+<div style="text-align: justify">To get more interpretable insights based on gender representation, we will analyze the groups as male-dominated, female-dominated, balanced movies and compare their average ratings.<br>
 Conducting the ANOVA test:</div>

 | Statistic   | Value   |